TeamCube/discord-webhook/README.md

 # discord-webhook-for-fnf-general

-This is for info and stuff in the fnf-general channel of my discord server As you can see, I am using github to place updates
+This is for info and stuff in the fnf-general channel of my discord server.
+As you can see, I am using github to place updates.
 So yeah...
-Nothing much to say about it, it's just some announcemnents
+Nothing much to say about it, it's just some announcemnents.

 Btw, you can join our discord server but you have to be a part of my studio.
 Links below: